|Rating:||6 / 10|

 So what is the final verdict?
 While I did like this meal as someone that likes a lot of spice in his food I found it just a bit bland for my taste.
 This could be remedied with the addition of some Sumac or other similar spice.
 I will add this meal to my hiking meal rotation but not as a mainstay.

-If you have tasted the Campers Pantry Moroccan Pork meal or if you have questions, we’d like to hear from you.
+If you have eaten Campers Pantry Moroccan Pork meal we’d like to hear from you.
 Post your comment or questions below

 Campers Pantry Moroccan Pork meal as purchased